lukekivi/Distributed-Image-Processing/README.md

 ## Scheduling Policy
 Currently two scheduling policies are imlemented:
-1. `Mandatory` - nodes must accept randomly assigned tasks from the server
+1. `random` - nodes must accept randomly assigned tasks from the server
-2. `Optional` - nodes potentiall reject randomly assigned tasks from the server (details are given in `DesignSpecifications.md`).
+2. `balancing` - nodes potentiall reject randomly assigned tasks from the server (details are given in `DesignSpecifications.md`).

 Scheduling policy is modified via a field at line 7 in `machine.txt`.
 ```